Cinnamon Apple Pie Bread

-Forget the pie crust and get all the flavors of fall in a quick and easy cinnamon apple pie bread with brown sugar and cinnamon topping that’s as sweet as apple pie.
+Forget the homemade pie crust and get all the flavors of fall in a quick & easy cinnamon apple pie bread recipe with brown sugar and cinnamon topping that’s as sweet as apple pie!

 I began my apple phase by baking this cinnamon apple pie bread from a recipe I had written down from a while back in my trusty recipe book.
 It has all the flavors of an apple pie, but in the form of a bread.
 Anyone else a bigger fan of dessert bread than pie?

-This is fantastically moist bread that I can see being perfect to start a day of apple picking or Thanksgiving morning.
+This is a fantastically moist bread that I can see being perfect to start a day of apple picking or Thanksgiving morning.
 The scent in my house was heavenly while this was baking, as you can imagine.
 I loved the texture change that came from dicing the apples as opposed to shredding them as a lot of recipes call for.

 Yup, this Cinnamon Apple Pie Bread is the stuff my fall dreams are made of, my friends.
 Bring on the apples, pumpkins and array of browns and orange.